Towards Continual, Online, Self-Supervised Depth: Self-Supervised Depth Extraction

-Numerous techniques have been proposed which significantly improve the performance of unsupervised stereo.
-These include generating two disparity maps and reconstructing both images \cite{godard2017unsupervised}, and using cycle-GAN \cite{pilzer2018unsupervised} among others.
-However, in this work the emphasis is on online operation, therefore, only the right image is reconstructed and GANs are not used.
+Numerous techniques have been proposed to improve the performance of self-supervised stereo.
+For exampler, \cite{godard2017unsupervised} proposes to reconstruct both the left and right images, and \cite{pilzer2018unsupervised} uses cycle GANs.
+Since in this work the emphasis is on online operation, only the right image is reconstructed and GANs are not used.